-local residents 77.7% of participants were women burst and its impact on the residential areas Comments by participants on the current flood risk and challenges for households and khoroo administration.
+local residents 77.7% of participants were women for households and khoroo administration.
 A support was requested by the Khoroo Governor to strengthen physical and institutional capacity of the khoroo to adapt to flood risk and find a good resolution for the bursting spring winter flooding Residents call often emergency service during flooding but the emergency service provides only flood water pumping or ice removal service.
 The residents are living with this problem for several years without a long-term solution.
 23 March 2022 Meeting with administration and residents of 4 th khoroo 4th Khoroo Governor A kheseg leader 4 residents 83.3% of participants were women Briefing by Khoroo Governor on the khoroo area situation in terms of flood risk, existing flood protection facilities, history of flooding and damages and loss occurred due to flooding, Comments by participants on the current flood risk and challenges for households and khoroo administration.
 A support was requested by the Khoroo Governor to strengthen physical and institutional capacity of the khoroo to adapt with flood risk "Elderly Friendly Program" and "Women's Employment Support Sub-Program" are being implemented by Songinokhairkhan District Governor's office.
 Small scale drainage pipes were built on Ikh Narang 2nd Street.
 There is a small bridge over the water source located on 13 Ikh Narang Street, 4th section, 4th khoroo, Songinokhairkhan district.